France-ioi/bebras-platform/README.AWS.md

    - set `teacherInterface->sAbsoluteStaticPath` in `config_local.php` to the absolute
      path of your bucket (without the final `contest/` directory)

+Set the metadata Cache-Control to "max-age=43200, public" to indicate to proxy-caches that they can share the files to every client requesting them.
+`teacherInterface/generateContest.php` should already do that for files from generated contests.

 ## CloudFront (advised)

 In order to boost access perfomance to your S3 files, you can create a